The Bear & Ragged Staff, Cumnor, Oxfordshire

 The Bear & Ragged Staff in Cumnor is a world away from the Newbury & Swindon roads that stream past only a mile from its door.
 The heart of the pub is a glorious Tudor beauty.
 Ancient fireplaces, flagstone floors and mullioned windows with carved lintels, make the bar one of the finest anywhere.
 A comfortable eatery, conservatory and South-facing terrace provide spaces for every mood – and winding stairs lead to cosy bedrooms with old oak doorways & beamed ceilings.

-Rob & the Team
+Owain & the Team

-James Durrant, Head Chef
+Ben Flynn, Head Chef

 Brighton born Ben Flynn joined Peach as Head Chef at The Bear having heard he’d have a lot of input into the menus and specials – somethign he’s really passionate about.
 Following our beautiful refurbishment, we needed a Chef who could produce stunning plates food and put the pub on the map, and in Ben, we found our Head Chef.
 Having worked for many years at Pierre Victoire in Town and an 100% organic restaurant before that, we were confident Ben knew how to build a respected reputation, and his passion for fresh, top-quality food has ensured he’s kept the folk of Oxford very happy.
 You’ll not find a harder working Chef, but when we can persuade him to take a day off, you’ll find he photographing wildlife, romping in the countryside with his kids, or looking after his crazy pets (tarantulas, lizards and a python to name a few).
 We’re so glad Ben left his dreams of becoming a stunt man at the door, and chose to cook simply delicious food instead.
 Lucky us!
 If you love your classics cooked to perfection, your ingredients handled with the upmost care or are in search of a surprise that delights, pop in for breakfast, lunch or dinner soon.